AnonSar/Python-Web-Scrapper/README.md

 **Motivation:** A while a back I was looking for some internships, where I was manually going on different websites and making a list of the desired internships that were being offered by differnet companies.
 In order to make this tedious process less time consuming, I came up with an idea to write a python script which will help me in fetching desired job positions from a specific website.

+**NOTE:** As of 28/06/2020, this script is fully functional and provides the desired functionality as mentioned above.

 **Happy Coding :octocat:!**